MendezCarlos-FS/spotify-api/README.md

 npm i && npm run install-all
 ```

 This project requires environment variables to run.
 For this, rename the `.env.copy` file to `.env` and setup the environment variables there.
+Both backend and frontend have a `.env.copy` file.

 ### Run Both Frontend and Backend Concurrently